telerik/blazor-docs/components/wizard/structure/buttons.md

 ### Call Step OnChange From Button OnClick

->caption Handle OnChange and cancel the event when using custom Wizard buttons
+>caption Handle OnChange and OnFinish events when using custom Wizard buttons.
+Cancel the OnChange event.

 ````CHTML
 @* Handle OnChange and OnFinish events when using custom Wizard buttons.
 Cancel the OnChange event. *@